 The Council are promoting self-build residential plots on a site at Hardthorn Road Dumfries.
 This Simplified Planning Zone (SPZ) Scheme will guide developers to develop their own plots without the need for planning permission subject to the guidelines set out in the Scheme.
-The site is currently being marketed for sale with the SPZ attached.

 A 6-week public consultation ran from 11 September to 23 October 2020 to allow comments on the scheme to be considered prior to adoption.
 A summary of these comments and the Council responses are contained in the Statement of Decisions.

 The Scheme and the Statement of Decisions were considered by the Economy and Resources Committee on November 24th 2020 and the Scheme was approved for adoption.
 Notice of the Schemes adoption was published in local newspapers on January 15th 2021.

 If you are interested in self-build please contact us at LDP@dumgal.gov.uk and we shall add you to our Self Build Register.
 Further information and updates of the scheme will be provided on this webpage.